• Skip to primary navigation

 • In a large bowl add the roasted murmura.

-• Add the three chutneys, lemon juice and cilantro.
+• Add the three chutneys, lime juice and cilantro.
 Mix well.
 Taste and adjust as required.

 • Add sev and give it a mix till it is all coated well.